thruthesky/fireflutter/docs/english/dynamic_link.md

 The [appIconLink] will be used to display the app's icon.

-The [appleAppId] will be used for the Apple ID so that if the app is not installed, it may show a [https://developer.apple.com/documentation/webkit/promoting_apps_with_smart_app_banners](smart app banner).
+The [appleAppId] will be used for the Apple ID so that if the app is not installed, it may show a [smart app banner](https://developer.apple.com/documentation/webkit/promoting_apps_with_smart_app_banners).

 The [otherQueryParameters] is a map that allows for other possible values in the query parameters that is not provided by DynamicLinkQueryParameters class.